How to lose weight is one of the most pressing health questions for many people.

 People gain weight by consuming more energy than they burn, so consuming fewer calories, or energy, can help.
 However, other factors play a role, such as genetic factors, metabolism, hormones, the type of food you eat, your body type, and lifestyle.

-This article will look at the reasons to lose weight, the most effective methods and medical interventions.
+This article will review reasons to lose weight, the most effective methods, and medical interventions.

 Health experts around the world now

-Every year, at least 2.8 million people die due complications related to excess weight.
+Every year, at least 2.8 million people die due to complications related to excess weight.

 The health risks of excess weight include:

 - Appearance: Some people may feel that if they lose weight, they will look more attractive, fitter, or healthier.

 - Confidence and body image: Some people with excess weight or obesity may feel uncomfortable about their appearance.

 - Overall health: Maintaining an appropriate weight can help to boost overall health and prevent diseases such as type 2 diabetes.